 I wanted to honor my friend Kim Libecki on her birthday today.
 I often describe her as a “Mother of an Angel,” but she is also a wonderful mother to three other children.
 She and I have been friends since high school.
 When I left for college, she started a family and our lives went in different directions.
 A few years ago, tragedies brought us closer.

 After her son died, I offered to photograph her support group.
 I had some experience about grieving in isolation, so I thought I might help with the mothers’ grieving process.
 I did not realize that I would gain more from the experience.
 I learned about photography, parenting, story telling and human relationships.

 When I saw the first photos of Kim with her son’s skateboard at the skatepark , I questioned whether my photos were any good.
-I still doubt the the technical quality of those early photos.
-Perhaps the photos are made better by the harsh sun and my inadequacies.… Read the rest
+I still doubt the the technical quality of those early photos.… Read the rest

 New Year’s Eve is usually hopeful and exciting.
 Even if the year had been difficult, a person can write off all their bad resolutions and plan for future good intentions.
 How would a person change their New Year’s Eve plans if New Year’s Day was not a hopeful reminder?
 How do parents spend their New Year’s Eve when they can still remember the night their son died?